FSU Community Supervisor Resources

 - Evaluation Report/Treatment Plan

-When students log these particular clockhours in CALIPSO, they will log the hour as evaluation or treatment (whichever makes the most sense given the situation) and do so in the area most closely related to the BIG 9 area being focused on.
+When students log these particular clockhours, they will log the hour as evaluation or treatment (whichever makes the most sense given the situation) and do so in the area most closely related to the BIG 9 area being focused on.
 They will then write a note in the text box at the bottom of the page (i.e., "IEP meeting- 1 hour").

-- FSU also asks that the graduate student tries to focus at least 12 hours of his/her work week each week on earning clock hours.
+- For DL students, FSU asks that the graduate student tries to focus at least 12 hours of his/her work week each week on earning clock hours.
 We recognize this may not be possible due to limited access to supervision as well as caseload variations, cancelations, holidays, illness, etc..

 Can you clarify what is meant by "Time On Site" vs "Clock Hours"?